fragfutter/pyslimproto/slim/readme.txt

 --+ fixed length Server-Client

-two bytes length (that is number of bytes needed for the complete message) four characters command field field
+two bytes length (that is number of bytes needed for the complete message, including command name) four characters command field field